dag7dev/dag-anki-cards/README.md

 - `Biometrics.md`: cards about biometric systems (e.g. fingerprint, iris, face recognition)
   - They are in Italian
 - `Distributed Systems.md`: cards about distributed systems (e.g. paxos, consensus, fault tolerance...)
+  - Topics not covered
+    - Algorand: ♋
+    - GDPR Seminar
+    - BGP Seminar
+    - some particular long or complicated exercises (never seen at the exam, but only on exercises pdf.
+See the pdf sent by Tommaso if you want the solutions or check GitHub "SapienzaStudents" repo)

 - `Blockchain.md`: cards about blockchain (e.g. bitcoin, ethereum, smart contracts...)
-  - Missing arguments
+  - Topics not covered
-    - Algorand: I won't add them.
-Sorry.
-Feel free to add them yourself.
+    - Algorand: Feel free to add it yourself.
     - Rug Pull - Defi and Dex: they're already covered by distributed systems cards
     - IPFS: that seminar was about IPFS cryptography, that is veery very long and complex.
+But in short IPFS is explained.

-Feel free to add the cards you need or modify the existing ones.
+Feel free to add the cards you need or modify the existing ones on the markdown file.

 ## How to use (for Anki users)
 1. Download the [Anki desktop app](https://apps.ankiweb.net/).